DanielStoy/WebPriceScraper/README.md

 # WebPriceScraper
-Scrapes common websites for the price on specific objects to compare prices and show the cheapest product
+Scrapes common websites for the price on specific objects to compare prices and show the cheapest product.

+Currently Scrapes:
+Kay Jewlers
+Amazon